 You’re level-headed enough not to sell after a market drop and buy at the market peaks.

 You want to try to beat the average market returns.

-You’re a control freak and want to DIY with your own money.
+You’re a control freak and are hesitant to trust other with your hard earned cash.

 You’re seeking a set it and forget it investment portfolio.

 You want a diversified managed investment portfolio that includes international stocks and bonds.